geophile/geophile/README.md

 This implementation is built on two abstractions:

 * **Index:** Any key/value data structure supporting both random and sequential access.
-Binary trees, skiplists, and btrees are examples of indexes that are compatible with Geophile.
+Binary trees, skiplists, and b-trees are examples of indexes that are compatible with Geophile.
 Hash tables are not, because they do not provide for sequential access in key order.

 * **Spatial Object:** Any kind of spatial object, in any number of dimensions.
 The implementation must provide a method that determines the